Nadjah Ríos Villarini – Principal Investigator

 Mila Aponte-González – Digital Humanities / Information Science Specialist

 Mila Aponte-González has been performing as an information professional at the crossroads of Digital Humanities’ theory and praxis since the turn of the century.
 An alumna from the University of Puerto Rico-Río Piedras Campus (B.A.
 Comparative Literature and Drama, M.I.S.
 Information Science & Technology) and New York University (M.A. and ABD in Performance Studies, Tisch School of the Arts), she has focused her endeavors on researching and managing digital projects that document and disseminate the cultural production of border-crossing communities of practice.
-She is currently (and concurrently) a Senior Information Manager in the private sector, an independent consultant for NPO research projects on digital archiving and knowledge management, a researcher/trainer in projects focused on the integration of information technologies to teaching-learning environments, and an Adjunct Professor of Digital Humanities at UPR-Río Piedras (Master’s Programs in Cultural Management Administration and Information Science & Technology).
-She contributes assessing open source platforms, selecting tools and applications for designing interactive components of the website/archives, and testing for desired user interactivity to ensure meaningful user experiences.
+She is currently (and concurrently) a Senior Information Manager in the private sector and an Adjunct Professor of Digital Humanities at UPR-Río Piedras (Master’s Programs in Cultural Management Administration and Information Science & Technology).
+Mila is also an independent consultant for NPO research projects on digital archiving and knowledge management, and on the integration of information technologies to teaching-learning environments.
+She contributes to the Diaspora Project by assessing open source platforms, selecting tools and applications for designing interactive components of the website/archives, and testing for desired user interactivity to ensure meaningful user experiences.

 Pablo Defendini – Web Designer